Spatiotemporal Differences of COVID-19 Infection among Healthcare Workers and Patients in China from January to March 2020: Related Works

-In addition, researchers have also combined patient confirmed data with other data sources to explore the spatiotemporal spread of COVID-19.
-For example, Zhang et al. \cite{b31} examined the factors influencing the number of imported cases from Wuhan and the spread speed and pattern of the pandemic by combining national flight and high-speed rail data.
-Based on mobile phone and confirmed patient data, Jia et al. \cite{b32} developed a spatiotemporal “risk source” model to determine the geographic distribution and growth pattern of COVID-19 and quickly as well as accurately assess the related risk.
-Zhang et al. \cite{b33} used the GeoDetector and the decision tree model to identify the main factors in low-risk and high-risk areas by combining multi-source data.
-Loske \cite{b34} explored the relationship between COVID-19 spread and transportation volume in food retail logistics by combining transport volume data and confirmed patient data.
-Zhang et al.\cite{b35} measured imported case risk of COVID-19 from inbound international flights by combining both daily dynamic international air connectivity data and the updated global COVID-19 data.
+Researchers have also combined patient confirmed data with other data sources to explore the spatiotemporal spread of COVID-19.
+For example, Zhang et al.\cite{b23} examined the factors influencing the number of imported cases from Wuhan and the spread speed and pattern of the pandemic by combining national flight and high-speed rail data.
+Based on mobile phone and confirmed patient data, Jia et al. \cite{b24} developed a spatiotemporal “risk source” model to determine the geographic distribution and growth pattern of COVID-19 and quickly as well as accurately assess the related risk.
+Zhang et al. \cite{b25} used the GeoDetector and the decision tree model to identify the main factors in low- and high-risk areas by combining multi-source data.
+Loske \cite{b26} explored the relationship between COVID-19 spread and transportation volume in food retail logistics by combining transport volume data and confirmed patient data.
+Further, Zhang et al. \cite{b27} measured the imported case risk of COVID-19 from inbound international flights by combining both daily dynamic international air connectivity data and updated global COVID-19 data.

-However, the above studies are mostly based on patient confirmed data.
+However, the abovementioned studies are mostly based on patient confirmed data.
 The spatiotemporal distributions of COVID-19 in other groups are rarely explored.
-To fill the research gap, spatiotemporal characteristics and differences between healthcare worker infections and patient infections were analyzed from the perspectives of Wuhan, Hubei (outside Wuhan), and China (outside Hubei).
+Thus, we analyzed the spatiotemporal characteristics of and differences between healthcare worker infections and patient infections from the perspectives of Wuhan, Hubei (excluding Wuhan), and China (excluding Hubei).